creatorstudioshq/wine-club-saas-current/README.md

 ## Overview

 A comprehensive SaaS platform for wine clubs integrated with Square API.
-This platform enables wine club owners to manage wine club membership and member shipments inclunding plans, customer tasted preferences, shipment wine
+This platform enables wine club owners to manage wine club membership and member shipments inclunding plans, customer tasted preferences, shipment wine seletion by clubs, confirmation by members and a shippin report for a shiiping vendor.

 ## Architecture